-- Windows 10 Education edition -- approximately a $100 upcharge from Home Premium
+- Windows 10 Education edition

-- Microsoft Office 2016 Professional -- approximately a $100 upcharge from the Home edition
+- Microsoft Office 2016 Professional

 Software upgrades -- When Microsoft releases a new OS or Office product, current RPI students who are participating in the Mobile program are entitled to upgrades.

-Consulting help -- The Help Desk is available to all students, but members of the Help Desk staff are most productive with the laptops from the Mobile program because we have more experience with these models.
+Consulting help -- The Help Desk is available to all students, but members of the Help Desk staff are most productive with the laptops from the Mobile program because they have more experience with these models.

 Pre-tested connectivity -- Members of the Mobile Computing team test the program laptop in Rensselaer's own campus environment, so we know ahead of time that our laptop will easily connect to the campus network.
 There is nothing proprietary about our network configuration; we just test our devices on simple things like wireless connectivity and printing.

 Reliable hardware vendor -- Dell and Lenovo are quality companies that provides quality products.
 Please visit the Lenovo website or the Dell website to learn more about Rensselaer's Mobile Computing partners.